-30-5.18 - Accessory Dwelling Units.
+Section 30-5.18 - Accessory Dwelling Units

 - a.
 Purpose.
-This Section provides for accessory dwelling units on lots developed or proposed to be developed with one single-family dwelling per lot under Government Code Sections 65852.150 and 65852.2.
+This Section provides for the creation of accessory dwelling units on lots developed or proposed to be developed with one-single-family or multi-family dwellings per lot under Government Code Sections 65852.150 and 65852.2-, and junior accessory dwelling units in single-family residential zones under Government Code Section 65852.22.
 Such accessory dwelling units contribute needed housing to the community while maintaining neighborhood character, support affordable housing and multigenerational living, and enhance housing opportunity near transit.
 An accessory dwelling unit that conforms to this section shall: - 1.
 Be deemed an accessory use and not be considered to exceed the allowable density for the lot upon which it is located; - 2.
 Be deemed a residential use that is consistent with the allowable density for the lot upon which it is located; - 3.
 Not be considered in the application of any ordinance, policy, or program to limit residential growth; and - 4.
 Not be considered a new residential use for the purposes of calculating connection fees or capacity charges for utilities, including water and sewer service.